Pietracoops/DeepRLProj/README.md

 ```
 rostopic pub -1 /vx250/commands/joint_group interbotix_xs_msgs/JointGroupCommand "arm" "[0,0,0,0,0]"
 ```

+** NOTE ** if the arm falls into error (red flashing light on motors), you will need to power cycle the robot

 ## Python API For moving the arm
 You can run the following script to try manipulating the viperx 250 arm